mchaf0126/clf-benchmark-dashboard/README.md

 *  **Scatter plot** - good for analyzing relationships.This plot shows environmental impacts compared to continuousvariables (e.g. floor area, window-to-wall ratio or column spacing).
 All environmental impacts are inclusiveof life cycle stages A-C.

 ## Versioning
 Versions on this repository are tracked using Releases on GitHub.
+Deployments of this app to Heroku and hosted on the Life Cycle Lab domain will also be tracked through GitHub.

 ## How to cite
 For any dashboard related citations, please use: